How-to Guide: Recruit and Retain Strong Volunteers

 The best way to grow your team is to have the same folks come back week after week, while you also add new volunteers.
 Make sure your volunteers are signed up for the next event before they leave.
 It’s easier to get them shifted when they are right in front of you instead of trying to call, text, or email them later.

 Use the social pressure of the event to get volunteers signed up again.
 Whether on Zoom or in person, ask your volunteers when you will see them again and if they say “I don’t know,” give them the next meeting time and ask if they can come.
-As more folks chime in to say they will be there, the community and pressure builds to join again.

 Brand New Volunteers: Brand new volunteers find Sister District online and through social media every day.
 When new volunteers sign up for your team’s list, reach out right away and welcome them to the community!
 They signed up because they want to be involved, so find the right opportunities for them.
-It’s important to have a Welcome Wagon role on your team to reach out to new sign-ups.
+It’s important to have a New Member Engagement role on your team to reach out to new sign-ups.
 You’ll introduce yourself, provide them with relevant information, assess their interests, and get them plugged in.
 Try to get every person that you have this conversation with to commit to attending at least one event.

 Inactive Volunteers: Reach back out to folks who have volunteered with you in the past.
 You already have a personal connection with them and a personal touch can help reignite their motivation.
 Reach out to your Organizing Department Staffer to get help pulling a list of past volunteers from Action Network and/or Mobilize.